sarthirkjoshi/interview-preparation/hooks/useReducer.md

 - **Alternative to useState**
 - We can use state obj and action obj
 - We can have Multiple useReducer
 - useReducer+useContext - used for global state management

+# When to use useState vs useReducer

+- number, string, boolean -**useState**
+- array, object - **useReducer**

 # Code
     const initialState ={count:0}